pinguxx/sm-pagination/README.md

 # sm-pagination

-Basic pagination for mithril and semantic
+Basic pagination for mithril and semantic, it can also be used with bootstrap (3+)

 It requires mithril and semantic-ui-menu